MatthewLeoLaporte/RNNs-learn-robust-policies/network-results-brainstorming.md

 - Interpolating the goals-goals and inits-goals manifolds across context inputs
 - Do fixed points change location in state space?
 - Do attractors steepen with increasing context input?

+### Linearization

+Compute the Jacobians.

+- Vmap over reach conditions and context inputs – though figures will only be over context inputs

+#### Eigenspectra of Jacobians

+#### Frequency response

+If we can express the entire system (RNN+plant) as a linear system, we can get a representation in the frequency domain.

 ## Alignment of unit activities and output weights